connotext reference

 text

 If the definition contains multiple lines, all lines following the first line are prefixed with one level of indention (which is removed from output).
-Text substitution can be nested but the definition must contain more than one reference (to disambiguate from attributes).
+Menus accept lists only (inline or block).

 URL